The organization shall be called the Resident and Associate Society of the American College of Surgeons (RAS-ACS).

 RAS-ACS shall hold an annual meeting at a time and place designated by the Executive Committee in conjunction with the Clinical Congress:

-Responsibilities and Expectations of the Resident and Associate Society of the American College of Surgeons Committee, Staff Liaisons, Chairs, and Advisory Council Representatives:
+Responsibilities and Expectations of the Resident and Associate Society of the American College of Surgeons Advisory Council and ACS Standing Committee Representatives:

-Completion of all of these activities is expected of all Committee and Advisory Council Representatives.
+Completion of all of these activities is expected of all ACS Standing Committee and Advisory Council representatives.

-Annual review of the participation of each Representative will occur at the RAS-ACS Annual Strategic Planning Meeting, and feedback will subsequently be provided to each Representative.
-Representatives not demonstrating active participation as outlined will be notified, and at the discretion of the executive council, will forfeit their position.
+Annual review of the participation of each representative shall occur at the RAS-ACS Annual Strategic Planning Meeting, and feedback shall be provided to each representative.
+Representatives not demonstrating active participation as outlined shall be notified, and at the discretion of the Executive Committee, shall forfeit their position.